Funtoo Linux Vision

 Daniel Robbins originally wrote the Gentoo Linux Philosophy, and in it he defined the concept of an ideal tool as being something that "just works", does not get in the user's way, and responds to the will of the user rather than forcing the user to work a particular way.

 Funtoo Linux is a project of people who agree with the philosophy of the ideal tool, and who are passionate in our desire to improve technology to be as close to this ideal as possible.
-The focus of our efforts is the Gentoo Linux distribution.
-It is our belief that Gentoo Linux is a very good Linux distribution but has deviated from the original vision as outlined by Daniel, and is capable of being improved significantly.
-We are passionate about improving Gentoo Linux.
+The focus of our efforts is continued improvement of the Gentoo Linux distribution.

-The development focus of Funtoo Linux is currently directed at the core system, meaning anything on a stage3, portage, core languages, kernels, server applications, and up through X11 and simple window managers.
-Desktop environments are purposely excluded from our area of focus as there is plenty to fix in the "lower" parts of the system.
-The goal is to get the above-mentioned parts to a level of quality and maturity that is significantly higher than that in Gentoo Linux right now.
+The development focus of Funtoo Linux is currently directed at the core system, meaning anything on a stage3, portage, core languages, kernels, server applications, and up through X11 and simple window managers, and including desktop environments like GNOME and KDE.

 Focus, Focus, Focus

-This project's vision still leaves a lot of ambiguity about where to focus.
-Use these guidelines to determine what to focus on first.
-These priorities are listed in order of priority, so the next paragraph is the top priority, followed by next priority, etc. Just because something is lower priority doesn't mean it is "less important" - it just means to address the higher-priority things first.
+Developers should use these general principles to determine what priorities to focus on first.
+These areas below are listed in order of priority, so the next paragraph is the top priority, followed by next priority, etc. Just because something is lower priority doesn't mean it is "less important" - it just means to address the higher-priority things first.

 Does It Build?